ibm-ecm/container-samples/iFixesUpdate.md

 ##  Step 1: Get access to the interim fix container images

-You can access the container images in the IBM Docker registry with your IBMid.
+You can access the container images in the IBM Docker registry with your IBMid (Option 1), or you can use the downloaded images from Fix Central (Option 2).

+### Option 1: Create a pull secret for the IBM Cloud Entitled Registry

 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.